Last Updated on August 8, 2022 by lindseymahoney

 For a complete source list from this boys bedroom makeover, scroll to the bottom of the post.

 The number one item on Thomas’s wish list was a bunk bed.
 Here is a reminder of where we started just 8 short weeks ago.

 I decided to challenge myself to use what I had in our home to create this homework station for Thomas.
 I gave a desk we already owned a little refresh with black paint and gold knobs.
-I rummaged through our garage and found brackets and scrap wood to create the floating shelves above the desk.
-Using leftover wood stain, I warmed up the shelves with a quick coat before attaching to the walls.
+In the garage, I found brackets and scrap wood to create the floating shelves above the desk.
+Using leftover wood stain, I warmed up the shelves with a quick coat before attaching them to the walls.

 Reading Nook & Mural